simonesilvestroni/m2m-website/_originalmusicproductions/the-die-is-cast.md

 ## Backstory

 In 2018, together with Dan Ecclestone, songwriter for Cambridge-based band Ember Rev, I worked as a co-producer and mixer for their second album, [*Premonition And Ruin*](/work/sound-design/premonition-and-ruin/).
-A song that I really liked didn’t make the final cut, a piece divided in two short parts, which bookended the album. *Land Of Kings* is my interpretation of it. *Papillon*, the fourth song, is my absolute favorite of their entire catalog.
+A song didn’t make the cut: *Land Of Kings* is my interpretation of it.
+Together with *Papillon*, they reference the painful process of living in England through Brexit.

-Both lyrics referenced the painful process of living in England through Brexit. *The Die Is Cast* is in fact an autobiographical **concept revolving around migration** in Europe, and how deceitful can be to idealize the place where you move to.

-I had been living in the UK for five years when Brexit happened.
-What was going on was the exact opposite of what I loved about my adopted country.
-I remember the night of the referendum: I was up in front of the TV, watching my idea of the UK — England in particular — **crumble before my eyes**.
+I had been living in the UK for five years when the referendum took place.
+That night I was up in front of the TV, watching my idea of the UK — England in particular — **crumble before my eyes**.

 {% include pattern-video.html id="SAn9Dw_srPA" %}

 At five in the morning, right after **the BBC declared the result**, I stood alone in the garden.
 It was sunny, a good fresh smell in the air.
-Gobsmacked and incapable of thinking clearly, I felt like when a partner leaves without an explanation, betraying all their principles in the meanwhile.
+Gobsmacked and incapable of thinking clearly, I felt betrayed.

 Then, the most pantomimic four years came and went, and all I could see is ‘Rule Britannia’, which looked so out of touch with the world at large.
 [My wife and I left the UK](/blog/back-to-the-future-leaving-the-uk/), and our good friends there, last September.
 I haven’t yet come to terms with the seismic change.